Brosta/Interframework/README.md

 License:

-Interframework is licensed under the MIT License.
+Brosta interframework is licensed under the MIT License.

 Disclaimer: